Crown-Commercial-Service/ccs-frontend_helpers/README.md

 2. Update the version number in `version.rb` (we follow [Semantic Versioning](https://semver.org/)).

+3. Run `bundle install` to update the `Gemfile.lock`

-3. Create and check out a new branch (`release-[version]`)
+4. Create and check out a new branch (`release-[version]`)

   ```shell
    git switch -c "release-$(./bin/version)"
    ```

-4. Push this branch to GitHub and create a pull request.
+5. Push this branch to GitHub and create a pull request.

    Once the PR is reviewed and merged, the gem will automatically be published to [rubygems.org](https://rubygems.org) via a GitHub action.